jasarmcj/tg-cust-pref-app/README.md

 ======================================
 The Customer Preference application is developed as two micoservices - tg-cust-pref-store and tg-cust-pref-retriever.
 The microservies are developed using Spring Boot.
 In-memory H2 database is used for storing data.
 The database and objects are created when starting the application.
-The retriver microservice communicates with the store microservice using feign clients.
+The retriever microservice communicates with the store microservice using feign clients.

 The application is designed and developed by considering below points

 1. Object oriented programming approach.
 2. Test driven development
-3. Simple and generic coding best practices and conventions
+3. Simple and generic coding best practices, conventions and solid principles